Frequently Asked Questions

 Why do you need to verify my parent's identity when I enroll in the course?

-We are required by the state of Ohio to verify the identity of the parent or legal guardian when a student enrolls in our online Driver Education program.
-We verify the parent or guardian’s
+We are required by the state of Ohio to verify the identity of your parent or legal guardian when you enroll in our online Driver Education program.
+We verify your parent or guardian’s identity using EVS (Electronic Verification Systems), a third-party database authentication system.

 How do I get a Temporary Instruction Permit Identification Card (TIPIC)?